 Earbuds: Beyerdynamic Soul Byrd

 My go-to earbuds aren’t anything fancy but I love the Beyerdynamic Soul Byrd for their simplicity and unobtrusive form.
 Although a headphone jack isn’t a make-or-break feature for my next phone, I greatly appreciate the plug-and-play nature of wired audio and think the Soul Byrd wired earbuds are an excellent value.
-Sound quality and comfort are both superb, and my cat has yet to chew through the cables.
+Sound quality and comfort are both superb, and the microphone sounds good too.
 What’s more, I try and travel as lightly as possible, regardless of whether I’m running errands or backpacking, so the featherweight design of the ‘buds is much needed.

 Coffee brewer: Aeropress